-(Last updated 8/17/2015; last reviewed 8/17/2015)
+(Last updated 11/14/2016; last reviewed 11/14/2016)

 Women who are already taking HIV medicines when they go into labor should continue taking their HIV medicines as much as possible during childbirth.

-Women who have a high or unknown viral load near the time of delivery should also receive zidovudine (brand name: Retrovir) by intravenous (IV) injection.
+Women with a high viral load (more than 1,000 copies/mL) or an unknown viral load near the time of delivery should receive an HIV medicine called zidovudine (brand name: Retrovir) by intravenous (IV) injection.
 Women who did not take HIV medicines during their pregnancies should also receive IV zidovudine during childbirth.

 Zidovudine passes easily from a pregnant woman to her unborn baby across the placenta.
 Once in a baby’s system, zidovudine protects the baby from any HIV that passed from mother to child during childbirth.
 For this reason, the use of zidovudine during childbirth prevents mother-to-child transmission of HIV even in women with high viral loads near the time of delivery.